hakanisaksson/shellscripts/README.md

 Some useful sysadmin scripts...

 * diffdir - run diff recursively to compare two directories
-* for_git - run abitrary command for each git repository found
+* forgit - run abitrary command for each git repository found
 * gitup   - pull all branches that are behind, inspired by git-up
 * gitrepo - user friendly script for creating bare git-repositories